|Genesee County Drain Commissioner|

 The Day Of Review?

 If you are unable to attend the Day of Review, and have questions regarding your assessment or the assessment process, please call the Genesee County Drain Office; 810-732-1590.
-It is possible to make an appointment at times other than the Day of Review, although the appeal period begins after the date of the Day of Review.
+It is possible to make an appointment at times other than the Day of Review, but disputes must be received before or at the day of review to be considered.

 10. What Happens If I